The Lively Arts also oversees the webpages for the College of Fine Arts, assisting departmental and program Web authors and authorizers. Check the

 If you have specific questions about your area’s webpage, contact the approvers/authors directly.
 The primary approvers and authors for the various areas within the College of Fine Arts are as follows.

-Social networking sites like Facebook, Twitter, and YouTube play a highly active role in getting information to the public.
+Social networking sites like Facebook, Twitter, Instagram, YouTube, and a growing list of other outlets play a highly active role in getting information to the public.
 This is especially true of our primary audience: the college-age and college-bound student.
-We encourage you to participate in this, but feel it is vital that you invite your students to follow the Lively Arts on both Facebook and Twitter.
+We encourage you to participate in this, but feel it is vital that you invite your students to follow the Lively Arts on both

 On one hand, we encourage different areas to have a presence on social media.
 But on the other hand, this is not something to go into lightly.
 Doing so involves a strong commitment to timely and constantly changing information, regular posting 12 months a year, and accuracy.